codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 Designate a GitOps Runtime as a Configuration Runtime to manage platform-level resources which are Runtime-agnostic.
 These resources are crucial for functionality relating to Products and Promotions in GitOps, such as Promotion Policies, Promotion Templates, and Promotion Flows.

 ##### Single vs multiple Configuration Runtimes
 You can designate a single Runtime or multiple Runtimes as Configuration Runtimes.
 You may want to designate more than one Configuration Runtime for redundancy.
-Codefresh makes sure that there are no duplicate resources for Promotions among designated Configuration Runtimes.
+Codefresh makes sure that there are no duplicate resources for Promotions among the designated Configuration Runtimes if there are multiple such Runtimes.

 ##### How to